 The fees quoted above do not include:

-• Detailed Advice or Assistance in relation to any Appeal.
+- Detailed Advice or Assistance in relation to any Appeal

-• Travel to any Court other than Carlisle in Cumbria.
-There will be a minimum charge of £250 plus VAT – £300 travel to any other court.
-This is based on a minimum charge of 1 hour (or part thereof) ‘each way’, and in practice covers Workington Magistrates’ court.
-Additional travel charges to other courts will be calculated at a rate of £125 per hour plus VAT – £150 (or part thereof), to a maximum of £1500 plus VAT – £1800.
+There will be a minimum charge of £300 plus VAT – £360 travel to any other court.
+This is based on a minimum charge of 1 hour (or part thereof) each way, and in practice covers Workington Magistrates’ court.
+Additional travel charges to other courts will be calculated at a rate of £150 per hour plus VAT – £180 (or part thereof), to a maximum of £1800 plus VAT – £2160

 It is not our practice or policy generally to charge ‘Mileage’ or ‘Parking’, ‘fuel’ or ‘subsistence’ (food and drink), in addition to travel.